willhowes/makers_portfolio_and_notes/week_5.md

  * We will be using version ES5 of Javascript.
 ES6 has extra features but can create bad-habits.

  ### Javascript general notes
+ * JS can update the DOM (Document Object Model) without refreshing the page.
+It ca, for example, make elements appear and disappear from the page without the need for refreshing the page.
  * Most things in Javascript are an object, but not everthing is.
 For example, ```null``` is not an object, neither are strings, numbers and booleans and so they do not have methods.
 However, if you try to call a method on a string, for example, Javascript will wrap the string into an object temporarily so the method can be called.
 For example:
  ```
  "hello".length